skuaintel/skuaintel.github.io/research-note-001.md

 ### Summary of Key Observations

-  - The domain is fronted by Cloudflare infrastructure, obscuring origin hosting
+  - The domain is fronted by Cloudflare infrastructure, obscuring origin hosting.
-  - DNS, TLS, and IP data consistently indicate CDN-based delivery
+  - DNS, TLS, and IP data consistently indicate CDN-based delivery.
-  - Short-lived certificates and TLS 1.3 suggest automated, modern configuration
+  - Short-lived certificates and TLS 1.3 suggest automated, modern configuration.
-  - Historical certificate data indicates long-term use with evolving infrastructure
+  - Historical certificate data indicates long-term use with evolving infrastructure.

 These characteristics are consistent with professionally managed web infrastructure.